 Diesel is doing it again.
-They’re being weird and trying to play us into buying something that isn’t real: their new knock-off line.
-The DEISEL campaign is a pretty clever way for the denim brand to stay relevant and tap into the younger generation’s need to stand out (and bootleg cc: Ava Nope the bootleg goddess).
+They’re being weird and trying to play us into buying something that isn’t real; their knock-off line the DEISEL campaign.
+It’s a pretty clever way for the denim brand to stay relevant and tap into this younger generation’s need to stand out (and bootleg cc: Ava Nope the bootleg goddess).

 Still, not many brands could pull a stunt like that and gain MORE credibility.
 “There aren’t many brands that would take a calculated risk like this,” said Andy Bird, chief creative officer, Publicis New York.
 “But because they kind of know that they already have the cachet with the past history of advertising, they’ve always been a bit more adventurous and it fits perfectly with their outlook.”

 Which is true.
 Because in the late 90s, Diesel made me believe that drinking pee was a thing (for the record, I did not drink my own pee).

 Photographed by Jean Pierre Khazem, under the direction of Kessels Kramer, the ‘Save Yourself’ campaign was another example of Diesel’s penchant for radical advertisement.
 The point was to poke fun at society’s obsession with youth.
 ‘So many people are [worried about] their appearance,’ explains Marissa Guerrera, ad manager at the time of the company’s Canadian headquarters.
 ‘They’re going to spas where they can relax and stay wrinkle free.
 This [campaign] is a big joke.’

 The ads featured models wearing face masks akin to porcelain dolls.
 The effect was creepy; they looked like ghostly characters from some bizarre horror movie.